-There is one valet areas at Circus Circus, and it’s NOT under the open, very colorful awning in front of the resort, (see photo above).
+There is one valet area at Circus Circus, and it’s NOT under the open, very colorful awning in front of the resort, (see photo above).
 It’s actually behind the resort, and it shares the same entrance as the hotel’s main self-parking area.
 You access this rear valet from Circus Circus Drive.

 Unlike with the self-parking, there is a fee to use valet parking at Circus Circus.
 You should also tip the driver when dropping off your vehicle and when picking it back up.